The Quest for an Optimal Diet for CKD Patients

 Final Reflection

-• Individualized plans based on objective biomarkers
+Individualized plans based on objective biomarkers

-• Focus on muscle mass preservation
+A focus on the importance of muscle mass preservation

-• Awareness of environmental and lifestyle risk factors
+Recognition of environmental and lifestyle risk factors

-• A shift from dogma to data
+A paradigm shift from dogma to data

 ❓ FAQ: Diet and Nutrition for CKD and Kidney Transplant Patients